History of martial arts: Japan

 The historical origin of Japanese martial arts can be found in the warrior traditions of the samurai and the caste system that restricted the use of weapons by members of the non-warrior classes.
 Originally, samurai were expected to be proficient in many weapons, as well as unarmed combat, and attain the highest possible mastery of combat skills, for the purpose of glorifying either themselves or their liege.
 A large number of schools evolved to teach these skills with those existing before the Meiji Restoration classed as Koryū (古流) or old stream.
 Over time there was a trend away from the traditional purpose to a philosophy of coupling spiritual goals with the striving to perfect their martial skills.

-The Japanese Book of Five Rings dates to 1664.
+The Japanese The Book of Five Rings dates to 1664.

 Korea

 Taekkyon is the traditional martial art of Korea.
-Taekkyon came into existence sometime before the Silla dynasty united the peninsula.
-It is believed Taekkyon was known as Subak at that time.
-Taekkyon focuses on up-right fighting: footwork, kicks, strikes, blocks, throws and rhythm.
+Taekkyon came into existence sometime during Joseon Dynasty.
+Taekkyon focuses on up-right fighting: footwork, kicks, strikes, blocks, punches, elbows, open-handed strikes, joint-locks, throws and rhythm.

 Ssireum is the traditional wrestling art of Korea.
 Gakjeochong (각저총:角抵塚) murals show that wrestling in Korea dates back as early as the pre-Three Kingdom era.
 The Book of Later Han, a Chinese document that was written either before or early in the history of the Three Kingdoms also has records of Korean wrestling.
-Ssireum first gained widespread popularity during the Joseon dynasty (1392-1910).
+Ssireum first gained widespread popularity during the Joseon dynasty (1392–1910).

 Two Korean martial arts manuals Muyejebo and Muyedobotongji date from 1598 and 1790, respectively.